Table of Contents

 The steps of a posterior component separation with mesh placement are as follows:

 Once access to the abdominal cavity is obtained, adhesiolysis may be required depending on the degree of adhesions.
 Once the viscera are free from the abdominal wall, the hernia sac must be dissected off the abdominal wall and fascia.
+If you think you might need the hernia sac to assist with closure, do not excise all of it yet.
 We use blunt dissection to peel off the hernia sac, facilitating rapid dissection in the correct plane and thus preserving the maximum thickness of the overlying skin and subcutaneous fat.
 The hernia sac is typically excised along the fascial edge, though can be preserved in planned retrorectus repairs to be used as additional tissue for posterior sheath closure.
-The posterior rectus sheaths are then incised and the posterior fascia is separated from the rectus abdominis.
+The posterior rectus sheaths are then incised, and the posterior fascia is separated from the rectus abdominis.
 This creates the space into which the retrorectus mesh is placed.
 This dissection is carried laterally to the linea semilunaris, the lateral border of the rectus abdominis muscle.
+It is important to visualize the linea semilunaris, as recognition of this structure and the lateral perforating neurovascular bundles is key to avoiding some of the most potentially devastating complications in abdominal wall reconstruction.
+Getting out to just medial to the linea semilunaris is important, getting down to Cooper's in the space of Retzius is important, and getting up under the xiphoid superiorly constitutes adequate dissection.
 As this dissection occurs, perforating vessels are encountered.
 Medially, these must be sacrificed to develop this space, but lateral perforators should be preserved.
 The inferior dissection below the arcuate line enters the space of Retzius and can extend all the way to Cooper’s ligaments.
-The superior dissection in the subxiphoid space can be challenging as the posterior sheath needs to be detached from the posterior aspect of the linea alba without entering the anterior fascia.
+The superior dissection in the subxiphoid space can be challenging, as the posterior sheath needs to be detached from the posterior aspect of the linea alba without entering the anterior fascia.
 Once both sides are connected at the superior and inferior portions of the dissection, the posterior rectus sheath is closed.
 The sheath is closed in a running fashion with small bites placed close together to spread out tension.
 This layer of the closure is not for strength but functions to provide a layer of protection between the mesh and intra-abdominal viscera.
 The posterior sheath may be weak and thin due to multiple sites of hernia, prior repairs, and ostomies, amongst other reasons.
-In this case, we use successive bisection with an interrupted figure of eight sutures to approximate the thin posterior sheath.
-If the posterior sheath is not able to be closed in the midline, a transversus abdominis release can be performed, the gap can be bridged with the hernia sac (which needs to be preserved at the start of the case if this is possible), or alternatively, a coated mesh could be used.
+In this case, we use successive bisection with an interrupted figure-of-eight sutures to approximate the thin posterior sheath.
+The posterior sheath closure should be tension free.
+If the posterior sheath is not able to be closed in the midline, or there is too much tension, a transversus abdominis release (TAR) can be performed, the gap can be bridged with the hernia sac (which needs to be preserved at the start of the case if this is possible), or alternatively a coated mesh could be used.
+In this case, the decision to not perform a TAR might be controversial, but we did not feel there was tension to warrant this.
 Once the posterior fascia is closed, attention is turned to mesh placement.
-In this case, we used a 30x30 cm polypropylene mesh that was cut to size, filling the retrorectus space from semilunar line to semilunar line and from the costal margin to pubis.
-Polypropylene mesh has the advantage of allowing rapid incorporation on both sides of the mesh.
+In this case, we used a 30x30-cm polypropylene mesh that was cut to size, filling the retrorectus space from semilunar line to semilunar line, and from costal margin to pubis.
+Non-barrier coated mesh has the advantage of allowing rapid incorporation on both sides of the mesh.
 The mesh is secured in place with transfascial sutures through the anterior fascia.
 Care should be taken to place the transfascial sutures in such a way that they evenly distribute the tension across the mesh and incision.
 The mesh is secured at the superior and inferior aspects and then successively on both sides, alternating sides to ensure even tension.
 Variation in this technique is common—some surgeons tack the mesh to the anterior or posterior fascia without placing transfascial sutures, and some use no sutures at all relying on the friction of the mesh to keep it in place.
 Drains, in this case two 19-round Blake drains, are then placed into the rectrorectus space above the level of the mesh.
 The anterior fascia is then closed in a running fashion over the top of the mesh and drains.
 This is a strength layer, and the fascia should come together without excessive tension.
 Redundant skin is then excised, the subcutaneous space is drained if necessary, and the skin is closed.

 Many advocate the use of mesh reinforcement during a component separation, based largely on extrapolation of the aforementioned benefits of mesh for reducing hernia recurrence rates in ventral hernias.
 A variety of synthetic and biologic mesh products have been used.
 There is no large randomized control trial comparing component separation with and without mesh repair.
 A posterior component separation facilitates the placement of mesh in an extraperitoneal sublay position if the mesh is to be used.
 Theoretically, this allows the incorporation of vascularized tissue into both sides and may result in lower recurrence rates.
 As alluded to above, this position in combination with the avoidance of large subcutaneous flaps may reduce wound complications compared with anterior component separation, though direct comparative data is scant.28